reccaller-ai/reccall/README.md

 ## ⚙️ Configuration

-### Add to Cursor
+### Automated Configuration (Recommended)

+If you used the automated installer, the Cursor configuration is handled automatically!
+The installer will:

+- ✅ Detect your operating system and Cursor config location
+- ✅ Backup any existing configuration files
+- ✅ Automatically add/update the RecCall MCP server configuration
+- ✅ Preserve existing MCP servers in your configuration
+- ✅ Handle both new installations and updates

+### Manual Configuration (If Needed)

-You need to configure Cursor to use this MCP server.
+If you installed manually or need to configure manually, you need to configure Cursor to use this MCP server.
 The configuration file location varies by OS:

 **macOS:**
 ```